 1. Pricing transparency and predictability

-The pricing model shapes how organizations think about infrastructure automation costs and how teams use the tool day to day.
+The pricing model shapes how teams think about automation costs and how they use the platform day to day.

 2. Organizational structure and scalability